qwertie/ecsharp/lemp/index.md

 <div class="sidebox" style="max-width:231px;"><img src="lemp-sidebar.png" style="max-width:100%; max-height:100%;"/></div>

-Arguably, the use of certain design patterns, especially complex ones like the [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern), or ones that require lots of boilerplate like [Decorator](https://en.wikipedia.org/wiki/Decorator_pattern), are actually indicators that the language being used isn't powerful enough.
-Many design patterns work by _convention_ rather than being encapsulated in a library or component, so they involve repetition and thus violate the DRY principle (don't repeat yourself).
+Design patterns are a valuable conceptual tool for developers, but some of them - especially complex ones like the [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern), or ones that require lots of boilerplate like [Decorator](https://en.wikipedia.org/wiki/Decorator_pattern) - arguably demonstrate that the language being used isn't powerful enough.
+When used in conventional languages, many design patterns can _only_ work by convention and _cannot_ be encapsulated in a library or component, so they involve repetition and thus violate the DRY principle (don't repeat yourself).

 A LISP-style macro processor helps you solve the **repetition-of-boilerplate** problem, and it also provides a framework in which you can run sophisticated algorithms at compile-time (for example, have a look at [LLLPG](http://www.codeproject.com/Articles/664785/A-New-Parser-Generator-for-Csharp), just one of many macros included with LeMP.)

 Example: Making simple classes
 ------------------------------

+It's not just design patterns.
+Any code pattern that involves unnecessary repetition is a sign of weakness in your programming language.

 I like to create a lot of small data types, rather than using a few huge ones.
 And when you're making small data types, C# is annoying.
 A simple type isn't hard:

 	public class Person {
 		public string Name;